Assisting State Security in Energy Together (ASSET)

 What are state energy security plans?

 State and territorial energy security plans serve as critical playbooks for state and territory governments to assess and enhance their energy resilience and security, which are vital for their prosperity and economic stability.
-Section 40108 of the Bipartisan Infrastructure Law requires state and territorial energy offices to submit their energy security plan to DOE with six elements, as defined by the law.
-Following the six elements, energy security plans must outline their energy landscape across all energy systems, including petroleum, natural gas, and electric systems.
+Across six elements, energy security plans must outline their energy landscape across all energy systems, including petroleum, natural gas, and electric systems.
 They must evaluate threats, hazards, and vulnerabilities to critical energy infrastructure, assess risks, and outline a mitigation approach to address risks specifically to energy systems.

 How PNNL is partnering with states

 PNNL has developed a comprehensive, yet flexible review approach to help states and territories navigate Congressional requirements.
-In addition to reviewing SESPs, through the ASSET project PNNL will:
+In addition to reviewing SESPs, PNNL:

-• Document best practices and lessons learned for energy security planning.
+• Documented best practices and lessons learned for energy security planning.

-• Communicate review outcomes and recommendations tailored to each state and territory.
+• Communicated review outcomes and recommendations tailored to each state and territory.

-• Advise cohorts around technical topics and common challenges.
+• Advised cohorts around technical topics and common challenges.

-• Provide technical assistance as directed by DOE.
+• Provided technical assistance to states as directed by DOE.

 For more information on SESPs or ASSET, please contact: